 4.2.6.
 Appointment/Removal of Nominated Directors

 The Board of Directors will form a separate Nomination Committee to identify the candidates for Nominated Directors based on the skill set needed, and special criteria of encouraging individuals with executive, financial and legal skills such as CEO, CFO, and Attorneys etc. The Nominated Directors (SME’s) shall be approved and appointed by at least 75% of the Board.
 The term for the Nominated Directors shall be 2 years, but based on the need of the Society, the term of any given individual can be renewed one additional term to a maximum of four consecutive years.
+A Nominated Director may be removed with or without cause by the vote of ____% of the remaining Directors.

 4.2.7.
 Donor Directors: Eligibility, Reappointment, Changes in Required Amount, Transfer of Directorship